10 Most Beautiful Small Towns in Pennsylvania You Should Visit

 Address: New Hope, PA

 Historical landmarks, beaches, and shopping can be found in Erie, but many people will forgo some of that to visit the Presque Isle State Park.
-Just outside of the park’s entrance, people will find the Tom Ridge Environmental Center where everyone can learn more about the 3,200 acres of the park.
+Just outside the park’s entrance, people will find the Tom Ridge Environmental Center, where everyone can learn more about the 3,200 acres of the park.

 Address: Erie, PA